tomasz-oponowicz/microcontainer/README.md

 # Microcontainer

-Distributes an application as a Docker image with minimal dependencies.

-`Dockerfile.build` builds artifacts. `Dockerfile` contains minimal dependencies and reuses artifacts.
+A small script which helps you shrink a size of a Docker image.

+Unfortunately Docker doesn't solve the problem of large images out of the box.
+[Squashing images](https://github.com/jwilder/docker-squash) can help but it forces you to include extra cleanup commands.
+Sometimes this can be a headache.

+The solution is to split responsibilities between `Dockerfile.build` and `Dockerfile`.

+`Dockerfile.build` builds application artifacts.
+This can be anything, from a static website to a standalone application.

+`Dockerfile` is an execution environment.
+Artifacts, from the previous image, are copied here.
+Development tools aren't included which allows you to create a ridiculously small image.

 The final image is very lightweight:

 | Image                                   | Size     |
 |-----------------------------------------|----------|